What is Periodontal Disease?

 Periodontitis: Gingivitis may lead to more serious, destructive forms of periodontal disease called periodontitis.
 There are several forms of periodontitis, with the most common being chronic adult periodontitis.
 Periodontitis occurs when toxins, enzymes, and other plaque by-products destroy the tissues that anchor teeth into the bone.
 The gum line recedes, which can expose the tooth’s root.
 Exposed roots can become susceptible to decay and sensitive to cold and touch.

 The sulcus deepens into a pocket in the early stage of periodontal disease.
 Plaque that collects in these pockets can be difficult to remove during regular brushing and interdental cleaning.
 By-products from the plaque that collects in these pockets can continue to damage the gums, periodontal ligament, and bone.
 In some cases, so much ligament and bone are destroyed that the tooth becomes loose.
-Usually, Dr. Bennett, Dr. Arnold or Dr. Woody can still treat the disease at this point.
+Usually, Our doctors can still treat the disease at this point.
 In the worst of cases, a loose tooth may need to be extracted.

 Checking for Periodontal Diseases: